hashicorp/terraform/website/source/docs/providers/openstack/r/compute_instance_v2.html.markdown

 * `name` - (Required) A unique name for the resource.

 * `image_id` - (Optional; Required if `image_name` is empty and not booting
-    from a volume) The image ID of the desired image for the server.
+    from a volume.
+Do not specify if booting from a volume.)
+The image ID of the desired image for the server.
 Changing this creates a new server.

 * `image_name` - (Optional; Required if `image_id` is empty and not booting
-    from a volume) The name of the desired image for the server.
+    from a volume.
+Do not specify if booting from a volume.)
+The name of the desired image for the server.
 Changing this creates a new server.

 * `flavor_id` - (Optional; Required if `flavor_name` is empty) The flavor ID of
     the desired flavor for the server.
 Changing this resizes the existing server.